 Cost: Vietnamese Cooking Class starts from 1,320,000VND/person

-The center is founded by an Australian Tracey Lister who was a chef trainer at KoTo (Know One Teach One).
+The centre is founded by an Australian Tracey Lister who was a chef trainer at Koto (Know One Teach One).
 Nestled on the edge of Hanoi’s tourist area, the 2 storey cooking class boasts its ancient Chinese styled beauty with dark yellow painted walls and brown wooden shutters.
 HCC offers “hands-on culinary workshops and short courses in a relaxed atmosphere”, designed by the owner herself.

 There are 6 classes for Vietnam cooking; all start with 1,320,000VND per person.
 Hanoi and the Northern Highlands, Vietnamese Street Food or Food from the coast is really worth your try.
 There is also a vegetarian class for vegetarians.

 Phone: +8491 225 4045